The DWU Board of Trustees invites nominations and applications for the position of the 21st President.

-With the fall start right around the corner, we wanted to send an update on our continued progress in the presidential search.
 The Presidential Search Committee met on Thursday, July 29.
-At this meeting we reviewed and adopted a rating form that we will use in assessing applicants for President, ensuring all candidates are evaluated by a common and clear set of criteria.
-Until our next meeting in early September,the members of the Search Committee will be reviewing applicant files.
-At our September meeting, we will reduce the active pool of candidates to a smaller group whose references will be interviewed, and who will be invited to interview with the Search Committee.
+At this meeting, the committee reviewed and adopted a rating form that will be used in assessing applicants for President, ensuring all candidates are evaluated by a common and clear set of criteria.
+Until the next meeting in early September, the members of the Search Committee will be reviewing applicant files.
+At the September meeting, the committee will reduce the active pool of candidates to a smaller group whose references will be interviewed, and who will be invited to interview with the Search Committee.

-Until our application deadline of August 27, we will continue to receive applications and, as we have done in the past, we encourage you to consider nominating persons who might provide strong and effective Presidential leadership for the University.
-A number of you have taken advantage of this opportunity and we encourage others to be similarly involved.
-As names come to mind, we would ask you to forward them to us so that we might be in contact with them.
-You will find the search profile and the qualities we seek in our next President at: https://www.dwu.edu/about-dwu/presidential-search.
+Until the application deadline of August 27, the committee will continue to receive applications and, as they have done in the past, and encourage the campus community to consider nominating persons who might provide strong and effective Presidential leadership for the University.
+A number of DWU employees have taken advantage of this opportunity and the committee encourages others to be similarly involved.
+As names come to mind, the communittee would ask employees to forward them on, so that the committee might be in contact with potential candidates.
+The search profile and the qualities DWU looks to seek in the next President can be obtained at: https://www.dwu.edu/about-dwu/presidential-search.

-The name(s) and contact information for potential candidates may be sent to DWUPresident@agbsearch.com.
-You may also refer names directly to our AGB search consultants, Dr. Loren Anderson (firstname.lastname@example.org) or Mr. Andrew Bowen (email@example.com).
-They will treat any information you provide as confidential.
+The name(s) and contact information for potential candidates may also be sent to DWUPresident@agbsearch.com or directly to our AGB search consultants, Dr. Loren Anderson (firstname.lastname@example.org) or Mr. Andrew Bowen (email@example.com).
+All information will be remain confidential.